American Express offers airline fee credits worth up to $200 annually on several premium cards, including the Platinum and Business Platinum Card.

 Hawaiian Airlines

-Upgrades to Extra Comfort seats on Hawaiian Airlines and flights under $50 are typically reimbursable by the airline fee credit.
+Upgrades to Extra Comfort seats on Hawaiian Airlines, award taxes and fees, and flights under $50 are typically reimbursable by the airline fee credit.

 JetBlue Airways